ereuna/WebClient/docs/PRD.md

 # Definition of Done

-The Aether Web Platform is complete when users can:
+The Ereuna Web Platform is complete when users can:

 * Create and manage repositories
 * Upload and discover models